keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

-Once the manifest above has been applied to the cluster, Argo CD will eventually synchronize with the upstream repository and apply the application helm charts located in the upstream repository.
+Once the manifest above has been applied to the cluster, Argo CD will eventually synchronize with the upstream repository and apply the application helm charts located there.

-Note that initially, both the `dev` and `production` stages will be deployed after creating the Argo CD applications.
+> Note: Initially, both the `dev` and `production` stages will be deployed after creating the Argo CD applications.
-Subsequent deployments of a new application version however will always be deployed by first updating them in the `dev` stage first, and then only by merging the PRs created by the promotion task will they be deployed into `production`.
+Subsequent deployments of a new application version however will always be deployed by first updating them in the `dev` stage, and then only by merging the PRs created by the promotion task will they be deployed into `production`.